Car Loans Explained: What to Know Before You Borrow

 Here is the factor unique to car loans, and the one most worth thinking about.
 A car is a depreciating asset — it generally loses value over time, often quite quickly in the early years.

 This creates a risk.
 If a long loan term means your debt shrinks slowly while the car's value falls quickly, you can end up in a position where you owe more than the car is worth — sometimes called being "underwater" or in negative equity.
 That is uncomfortable if you need to sell or if the car is written off.
-A larger deposit and a shorter term both help reduce this risk, because the debt falls faster relative to the car's value.

 Secured vs. Unsecured Car Loans

 Car loans come in two broad types.
 A secured loan uses the car itself as collateral — the lender can repossess it if the loan is not repaid.
 Because the lender has that security, secured loans usually come with lower interest rates.
 An unsecured loan is not tied to the car; it typically carries a higher rate, reflecting the greater risk to the lender.
 Knowing which type you are being offered helps you compare deals fairly.
+Note that new cars usually qualify for lower secured rates than older used cars, which lenders treat as weaker security.

 Frequently Asked Questions